10 Wrestlers Who Had One Match In WWE

 What do you mean 'a second match'?
 What was wrong with the first one?!

-Today is August 22, making it a whole six years since WWE presented NXT TakeOver: Brooklyn, an event that (as much as any other) signalled to the world that the black-and-gold brand was one to watch.
+It's been almost seven years since WWE presented NXT TakeOver: Brooklyn, an event that (as much as any other) signalled to the world that the black-and-gold brand was one to watch.

 A tremendous show that took place in front of a raucous New York crowd, highlights included Sasha Banks and Bayley's incredible NXT Women's Title match, the in-ring debut of Apollo Crews and the bruising NXT Championship ladder match main event between Finn Balor and Samoa Joe.